-657 The PAG response to the April 2017 DPA Consultation, page 27.
+$^{672}$ The PAG response to the April 2017 DPA Consultation, page 27.

-- also consider that service levels offered will need to be consistent with BT's non-discrimination obligations. - 6.335 While duct and pole sharing regimes in other countries may provide useful context, the SLAs and SLGs may not be directly transferable to the UK, for example because of differences in street works notification arrangements.
+- the arrangements for maintenance of cables and associated equipment installed by telecoms providers and of the Physical Infrastructure, including the provision for the temporary occupation of additional infrastructure capacity for the installation of replacement cables. - 6.334 While we are not imposing SLAs and SLGs for maintenance, we consider that Openreach and industry should consider the extent to which these are reasonably required for the time critical infrastructure repair and maintenance activities undertaken by Openreach.
+We also consider that service levels offered will need to be consistent with BT's non-discrimination obligations. - 6.335 While duct and pole sharing regimes in other countries may provide useful context, the SLAs and SLGs may not be directly transferable to the UK, for example because of differences in street works notification arrangements.
 We have therefore decided not to provide guidance based on international examples as the PAG suggested. - 6.336 Our view is that further work will be required to develop SLAs and SLGs which are practicable, and which meet telecoms providers' needs.
 We consider that this work is best progressed by Openreach and industry at the Passives Industry Working Group.

-Proposals for SLA and SLG negotiations
+SLA and SLG negotiations

-- 6.337 In the 2017 Quality of Service Consultation, we proposed a set of principles regarding the conduct of the SLA/SLG contract negotiation process in relation to the supply of Wholesale Line Rental (WLR), Local Loop Unbundling (LLU) and Virtual Unbundled Local Access (VULA) services.
+- 6.337 In the March 2018 Quality of Service Statement, we decided on a set of principles regarding the conduct of the SLA/SLG contract negotiation process in relation to the supply of Wholesale Line Rental (WLR), Local Loop Unbundling (LLU) and Virtual Unbundled Local Access (VULA) services.
 This approach follows that previously adopted in the 2014 FAMR Statement and subsequently amended in the 2016 BCMR Statement.
-658 659 - 6.338 In summary, this approach sets out a defined, structured and open process for the negotiation of SLA/SLG terms and conditions.
+673 674 - 6.338 In summary, this approach sets out a defined, structured and open process for the negotiation of SLA/SLG terms and conditions.
 It reserves a central role for the OTA2 and sets a time limit for negotiations.
 A set of four principles are specified for the conduct of the contract negotiations and a set of four criteria are specified for the OTA2 to assess whether requests for SLA/SLG negotiations should be facilitated through the process.
-A more detailed description is provided at paragraphs 8.93 to 8.105 of the March 2017 Quality of Service (QoS) Consultation.
-660 - 6.339 We consider that the rationale for applying the principles and the criteria to WLR, LLU and VULA services, as set out in paragraph 8.106 of the March 2017 QoS Consultation, is also applicable to PIA services.
+A more detailed description is provided at paragraphs 8.31 to 8.42 of the March 2018 Quality of Service (QoS) Statement. - 6.339 We consider that the rationale for applying the principles and the criteria to WLR, LLU and VULA services, as set out in paragraph 8.29 of the March 2018 QoS Statement, is also applicable to PIA services.
 Moreover, we consider that the application of these principles has worked well in contract negotiations thus far.
 We therefore consider that the principles and the criteria should also apply to SLA/SLG contract negotiations in respect of PIA services.